devteds/multi-stage-docker-build/README.md

 # Multi-Stage Docker Build: How to Build Production-Ready Docker Image

-Source code is for the [short course](https://devteds.com/multi-stage-docker-build)
+The source code is for the [short course](https://devteds.com/multi-stage-docker-build)

 ## Announcement: Course on Kubernetes

-> If you're want to start deploying your containers to Kubernetes, especially on AWS EKS, [check this course on Kubernetes](https://courses.devteds.com/kubernetes-get-started) that walkthrough creating Kubernetes cluster on AWS EKS using Terraform and deploying multiple related containers applications to Kubernetes and more. https://courses.devteds.com/kubernetes-get-started
+> If you want to start deploying your containers to Kubernetes, especially on AWS EKS, [check this course on Kubernetes](https://courses.devteds.com/kubernetes-get-started) that walkthrough creating Kubernetes cluster on AWS EKS using Terraform and deploying multiple related containers applications to Kubernetes and more. https://courses.devteds.com/kubernetes-get-started

 ---